connected-web/town-builder-game/release/rulebook.md

 Once all players have ended their turns, the round has ended.
 Each player should reclaim their knights, and take back the same number of workers that they started the game with.

-Play then continues from the player who has the _Builder's Token_, which may have changed due to activation effect of the _Town Hall_ tile.
+Play then continues from the player who has the _Mayor's Token_, which may have changed due to activation effect of the _Town Hall_ tile.

 If there are no more tiles in the _Builder's Stack_ at the start of a round then the game ends.